-As you type a command, nothing happens.
-The keystrokes are buffered; they are stored in a temporary location in memory by the shell.
-When you hit ENTER, whatever you typed gets passed gets shipped to the OS by the shell.
-The OS then replies to the shell, which displays the result in the terminal window.
+When you see this terminal, a program called a shell is running.
+The shell takes the commands you type and passes them on to the operating system (kernel) for action.
+You will type a command, then hit the ENTER key; this causes the command to be shipped to the OS by the shell.
+The shell then conveys the operating system's reply to your terminal screen.
 Think of the shell as a telephone through which you communicate with the operating system.
 This analogy is only fitting since UNIX was originally developed at AT&T Bell Labs.